fangfang-zhang/fangfang-zhang.github.io/_pages/professional-activities.md

 12. International Journal of Bio-inspired Computation
 13. CIRP Journal of Manufacturing Science and Technology
 14. International Journal of Intelligent Systems
+15. Journal of Computational Science
-15. Journal of Scheduling
+16. Journal of Scheduling
-16. Mathematics
+17. Mathematics

 **Program Committee Member for International Conferences**
 1. The Genetic and Evolutionary Computation Conference (GECCO), 2021